wahlmichael/Redux-Saga-Garden-Public/README.md

 ## Stretch Goals

 1. Use `react-router` so that when a user navigates to `http://localhost:3000/plant/1` it displays the details for a given plant.
 The server `get` route to do this is available at `http://localhost:5000/api/plant/1`.
-1. Make the list of plants editable.
-Keep the table, but display the values inside of inputs so the user can change them.
-Add a `Save` button for each plant (which should go next to the `Delete` button for each plant).
+1. On the new detail view, allow editing the details for that plant.
 After a user changes the values on the DOM, the user should be able to click `Save` to allow it to be updated in the database.
 The server `put` route to do this is available at `http://localhost:5000/api/plant`, and it requires `req.query.id` to be an `id` from the database.
 1. Make the individual plant page editable (use inputs) and add a `save` button for each plant to allow it to be edited in the database.
 1. Add `material-ui` to the project to give the site an earthy color palette (green and brown?)